- Acid reflux is a common condition. It occurs when stomach acids and other stomach contents back up into the esophagus.

 - a squeezing, tightening, or crushing sensation in your chest

 Emergency care is especially important if pain occurs during physical activity or is accompanied by:

 - shortness of breath

 - pain radiating through your left arm, shoulder, back, neck, or jaw

 In addition to heart attack, GERD symptoms can also signal other serious medical problems.
-Call 911 if your stools are maroon or tar-black, or you vomit material that is black (like coffee grounds) or bloody.
-These could be signs you are bleeding into your stomach (often due to the aforementioned peptic ulcer disease).
+Call 911 if your stools are maroon or tar-black or you vomit material that is black and resembles coffee grounds or bloody.
+These could be signs you are bleeding into your stomach, often due to peptic ulcer disease.